Date: 4 Jun 2010

-The driver of the people carrier said that 'I had just started moving off on to the slip road when I suddenly saw what appeared to be a shoe in the road.
+The driver of the people carrier said, 'I had just started moving off on to the slip road when I suddenly saw what appeared to be a shoe in the road.
 Then there was a long dark object and then a larger object laying sideways across the road.
 I couldn’t stop or swerve and went over the object, and braked sharply because something was not right.
 I reversed back down the road, taking care to miss the object, that’s when I discovered the body'.

 Ricky Burlton had been out to Hertford with some friends and they had been walking back to Cheshunt where they were going to get a taxi home.